ploutarchosm/angular-test-case/README.md

-You don't need to complete all tasks, only do the ones you are confident you can do well.
+ENG You don't need to complete all tasks, only do the ones you are confident you can do well.

 ## General Data
 Primary colors - #435261, #8676b6.
 Page background - white.
 Links - #2d6fb1.
 Base font size - 14px.